greggman/virtual-webgl/README.md

 There are certain low-hanging optimizations.
 For example you could track the highest used attribute and highest used texture unit across contexts and only save and restore up to that highest attribute and texture unit since most apps don't use all of them.
-If your app use VAOs that issue disappears.
+If your app uses VAOs that issue disappears.

 The other big perf issue is you can't render directly to different canvases so I have